-Cases can happen to any seller, and handling them well can go a long way toward keeping customers happy.
+Cases can happen to any seller and handling them well can go a long way towards keeping customers happy.
 Here are a few tips for communicating effectively throughout the process.

 Begin conversations with an open mind and listen patiently.
 Many problems result from miscommunication or a simple human error, and this